islamkamalx1/Fetch-Github-Repos/README.md

 # Fetch-Github-Repos

-Fetch github repositories with fetch api
+write your github repository and your repos will be shown in the page with visit link and stars count